-In light of certain competitors' product failures, it is clear that all colour-coated steel sheeting does not comply with the design requirements for structural roofing materials.
-Because of the dominance of Chromadek®, the name is being used generically for pre-painted roof sheeting.
-Chromadek® sheeting is imprinted with "ArcelorMittal South Africa Chromadek®" at regular intervals to mark it as the REAL thing.
+In light of certain colour coated steel product not reaching the expected life span, it is clear that all colour-coated steel sheeting does not comply with the design requirements for structural roofing materials.
+Due to Chromadek® being a well-established brand name, the name is being used generically for pre-painted roof sheeting.
+Authentic Chromadek® sheeting is imprinted with "ArcelorMittal South Africa Chromadek®" at regular intervals to mark it as the genuine colour coated steel product manufactured by ArcelorMittal South Africa.

 Chromadek® is available as either Chromadek® Standard or Chromadek Ultim® designed for exposure and use in different atmospheric conditions: